feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 **"Lost in hierarchy"**
 - Use Circuits dropdown to see structure
-- Click on parent regions to go up
+- Click on parent circuits to go up
 - Open Main Circuit to start over

 **"Performance is slow"**